billystein25/GDMarginSprites/addons/margin_sprites/README.md

 • `To Fit` just scales the sprite to fit within min size and max size without taking into consideration the ratio of the scale.<br>
 • `To Fit` Smart will first attempt to scale the sprite just like in `Keep` mode.
 However if it is impossible to do so, then `To Fit` will be applied.<br>

 The classes keep track of their current scale before it is overwritten and they emit the `scale_changed` signal when it is.
-The two parameters of that signal are the 'old' scale and the 'new' scale.
+The two parameters of that signal are the `old` scale and the `new` scale.
 This signal is emitted only if the scale has changed, if you need to know when the scale overwrite algorithm runs even if the scale isn't modified use `overwrite_scale_ran` instead.<br>